intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 [more text TBD]

+#### Summary

+Changes in Internet traffic due to the COVID-19 pandemic are affecting different networks in various ways.
+Yet all networks observe some form of change, be it in a reduction in traffic, an increase in traffic, a change in working days and weekend days patterns, or a change in traffic classes.
+Traffic volume, directionality ratios, and its source and destination are radically different from before COVID-19.
+This behavior is antagonistic, yet complementary, to the one observed in residential ISPs.

 ### A deeper look at interconnections

 Traffic at points of network interconnection noticeably increased but most operators reacted quickly by rapidly adding additional capacity {{Feldmann2020}}.
 The amount of increases varied, with some networks that hosted popular applications such as video conferencing experiencing traffic growth of several hundred to several thousand percent.
 At the IXP-level, it was observe that port utilization increases.
-This phenomenon is mostly explained by a higher traffic demand fromresidential users.
+This phenomenon is mostly explained by a higher traffic demand from residential users.

 Measurements of interconnection links at major US ISPs by CAIDA and MIT found some evidence of diurnal congestion around the March 2020 timeframe, but most of this congestion disappeared in a few weeks, which suggests that operators indeed did take steps to add capacity or otherwise mitigate the congestion.